basukinath/basu-multi-clip/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top-right corner
 4. Click "Load unpacked" and select the folder containing this extension
-5. The Multiple Clipboard extension should now be installed and visible in your Chrome toolbar
+5. The CopyStack extension should now be installed and visible in your Chrome toolbar

 ## How to Use

 1. **Copying Text**: Simply select text on any webpage and copy it (Ctrl+C or right-click > Copy).
-Multiple Clipboard will automatically save it to your clipboard history.
+CopyStack will automatically save it to your clipboard history.
-2. **Accessing Clipboard History**: Click on the Multiple Clipboard icon in your Chrome toolbar to open the popup with your clipboard history.
+2. **Accessing Clipboard History**: Click on the CopyStack icon in your Chrome toolbar to open the popup with your clipboard history.
 3. **Searching**: Use the search box to find specific clipboard items.
 4. **Filtering**: Click the "Filter" button to filter items by date.
 5. **Copying Items**: Click the "Copy" button on any clipboard item to copy it back to your clipboard.